kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

         - Now traffic in private subnet will flow through VPC endpoint instead of NAT gateway in the public subnet

 ## Route 53
 - Amazon's DNS service
 - DNS helps computers resolve human readable names to IP addresses.
 - Top level domains such as .com, .gov.in etc
 - Domain Registrars
     - Provides domain name under one or more top level domain
     - registers it with InerINC, a service of ICANN
     - Makes sure domains are unique
     - Populare Domain Registrars
         - domain.com
         - GoDaddy
         - Hoover
         - AWS
         - Namecheap
 - Common DNS Record types
     - SOA(Start Of Authority) record
         - contains A records, CNAME, TTL etc
     - NS(NameServer) records
         - Directs to SOA server
     - A record
 - Flow
     - User -> .com server -> NS record -> SOA server - A record
 - What is CNAME
     - Canonical name
     - maps subdomains to a different name
     - e.g blog.example.com -> www.example.com
     - can not map root domain(zone apex)
 - What is Alias (A Record)
     - Same as CNAME
     - Except, can map root domain to another AWS service
     - Mostly supported by cloud providers (AWS)
 - Types of routing
     - Simple routing
     - Weighted routing
     - Failover routing
     - Geolocation routing
     - Geoproximity routing
     - Latency based routing
     - Multivalue routing

+## Elastic Load Balancer
+- Distributes request amongst backend servers (EC2, Lambda etc.)
+- AWS provides 3 Types load balancers
+    - Application load balancer
+        - Operates at OSI layer 7
+        - Provides intelligent routing due to ability to access request, headers etc
+            - Routing based on IP address
+            - Rounting based on path pattern
+            - Routing based on request/ headers attribute
+        - Works with only HTTP and HTTPS protocol (Limitation)
+        - For HTTPS, should install at least one SSL Certificate
+        - 3 important components while configuring Application LB
+            - Listener port (80/ 443)
+            - Routing rule
+            - Target groups
+        - Performs health check of backend servers that are registered
+        - Unhealthy servers are not sent any requests until comes back up as healthy
+    - Network load balancer
+        - Operates at OSI Layer 3
+        - Can handle millions of request per second without compramising on latency
+        - Works with TCP, UDP protocol
+        - Does not provide intelligent routing due to not having access to request data
+    - Classic load balancer
+        - Works with Http/s and TCP protocols
+        - Previous generation LB from AWS
+        - Good for Dev workloads, not recommended to use in prod
+        - Provides routing based on path, request headers etc.
+        - Not as fast as Application LB
+        - Works directly with EC2 instances, as opposed to ALB that works with Target group
+- Sticky sessions with ALB
+    - Application & Classic load balancers provide ability to create sticky sessions
+    - Sticky session enables request coming from particular user to be forwareded
+        - to same target group in case App LB
+        - to same EC2 in case of classic LB
+    - This is helpful if the user session data is stored at server/ target group level
+    - This could create an issue when target server/ group is completely down where user is being forwarded continuously due to sticky session
+    - Provision to enable/disable this option
+- Deregistration delay
+    - When enabled, LB will continue to forwared in-flight request to given server/ target group for configured amount of time even if server/ target group is unhealthy
+    - Provision to enable/disable this option